Static electricity is the result of an imbalance between negative and positive charges in an object.

 Some of the most successful species of bats live in large cave colonies.
 Some of these colonies have millions of members, even up to 20 million!

-Using dirt, rocks, plastic dragons, and our imaginations, we created our own caves!
+Using dirt, rocks, toy bats, and our imaginations, we created our own caves!

 Sensory play is an integral part of how your child examines, discovers, categorizes, and makes sense of their world.